suzmar94/final-project/README.md

 -HOME page with the infomation about the project

 -WORKS page which can not be accessed without login(simulation at the moment).
 After the login, page WORKS opens and the seminar papers appears.
 The same are taken from custom made API, built with firebase functions.
-On this page appears also filter input field where the works can be searched by name and description.
+PaOn this page appears also filter input field where the works can be searched by name and description.

 -CONTACT page with the contact information